christianalfoni/flux-angular/README.md

     $scope.comment = '';
   };

-  // $listenTo to listen to stores
+  // $listenTo to listen to changes in store.
+Callback
+  // runs on registration to update the $scope
   $scope.$listenTo(MyStore, function () {
     $scope.comments = MyStore.getComments();
   });